wolffles/node_express_skeleton/README.md

 # Node/Express Skeleton
 Basic node server with notes on things to add.
 ### TODO LIST
-* add post routes models

-* checklist for project
+* use skeleton to make a new app

+## Checklist to be project ready
+  - clone
-  - package.json (change name)
+  - package.json (change name of app)
+  - change name of directories
   - npm install

 ## Node backend API returns JSON(webservices no rendering)